 Example 3: Increase New Customer Reviews by 25% Year Over Year

-Many companies attribute part of their growth to an increase in brand awareness and market share.
-It’s very important to compile customer reviews to help increase trust and desirability around your company.
+Many companies attribute part of their growth to increased brand awareness and market share.
+It’s imperative to compile customer reviews to help increase trust and desirability around your company.
 In the case of this SMART goal example, the company wants to see a 25% increase in customer reviews on a year-over-year basis.

 - Measurable: Measurable progress through monthly reporting that represents whether or not we’ve hit our target.

-- Relevant: Based on our research, we’ve seen that an uptick in the number of customer reviews corresponds to additional sales in our top growth channels.
+- Relevant: Our research shows that an uptick in customer reviews corresponds to additional sales in our top growth channels.

 - Time-bound: This goal is a year-over-year comparison.

 Example 4: Increase Average Video Views on Social Media by 25%

 According to Cielo24, people spend almost 2.5 hours on social media daily, and 72% favor videos over other types of content.
 Hence, many businesses invest in social media content to grow brand awareness.
 You know video is a good content marketing medium, but to leverage its full power, you need SMART goals.